thezohaibkhalid/bingo-back/README.md

 - Players take turns selecting numbers (1-25)
 - Each number can only be selected once per match
 - The turn alternates between players after each move
-- A random player is chosen to start when both boards are set
+- When both boards are set, the match enters `IN_PROGRESS` and player 1 (inviter) takes the first turn

 ### Winning